Saba is a rising freshman at Harvard College in Cambridge, Massachusetts.

 Saba's work can be found on the "Our Discoveries" page!

-Eira Mann is a junior at Clements High School in Sugar Land, Texas.
+Eira is a senior at Clements High School in Sugar Land, Texas.

 Eira’s interest in History came from having a teacher when she was in fifth grade, who gave plenty of examples of powerful and influential women in history.
-Now with a passion for history, specifically for the revolutions of the late 1700s, and decolonisation/independence from imperialism.
-In all of these movements, powerful women shook up traditional and archaic power systems to free people from tyranny.
+Her specific interest in history today specifically centers decolonization, the impacts of imperialism, and marxist/anti-colonial movements across the global south.
+In all of these movements, powerful women made waves of impact to liberate themselves and their country.

-Outside of history, Eira also writes for her school’s newspaper and participates in Model UN and Junior State of America, a club dedicated to getting students involved with politics that impact them.
-In addition to this, Eira also volunteers and transcribes documents for The Smithsonian and The Library of Congress.
+Outside of history, Eira also writes for her school’s newspaper and participates Junior State of America, a club dedicated to getting students involved with politics that impact them.
+In addition to this, Eira also participates in Creative Writing Club and Quizbowl.
 In her free time, Eira enjoys playing guitar and piano, and being involved in the Houston music scene.

-Rahaf Aljerwi is a senior at Midland High School in Midland, TX.
+Rahaf is a senior at Midland High School in Midland, Texas.

 Rahaf joined iFeminist to highlight women whose contributions to the world have largely been ignored.
 She hopes to learn more about herself through researching the lives of incredible women.